PowerMops/powermops-site/src/routes/pmops/Lesson-13.md

 specific number of times.

 For example, finding the sum of ten numbers in the stack would normally take a stream of over nine statements.
-To a programmer\'s way of thinking, this makes the program several steps longer than necessary.
+To a programmer's way of thinking, this makes the program several steps longer than necessary.
 It would be better to find a shortcut way of repeating the add operation as many times as is needed to do the job, without increasing program size with a long series of identical statements.
-That\'s where a loop construct comes in.
+That's where a loop construct comes in.

 A loop sets up a kind of merry-go-round in your program, with a